Mayoral candidate Jackson releases campaign finance report - The Vicksburg Post

 Jackson’s report does not itemize all of the monies raised.
 In her report, Jackson itemizes just $3,250 of the $9,960 reported.

 As for those listed as her contributors, only one of the seven donations made came from a Vicksburg resident.
-Robert Land, of Vicksburg, is shown to have contributed $500 to Jackson’s campaign.
+Robert Lee, of Vicksburg, is shown to have contributed $500 to Jackson’s campaign.
 The largest donation came from Dr. Jonel Daphnis of New Orleans, who contributed $1,000.
 Madison-based Octagon Group contributed $500.
 According to that company’s website, Octagon Group is a “full service government affairs and business development firm” founded by Quincy Mukoro.

 In addition to raising the most money during the primary portion of the campaign, Jackson has also spent the most.
 According to her report, Jackson’s mayoral campaign spent $7,292, with the largest payments going to A2Z Printing for campaign materials.
 In two payments listed, Jackson’s campaign spent $4,719.93 with the Jackson-based company.